-2. After logging in, you can start the upload process by either dragging documents to the right part of the screen, or pressing on + Uploading Audio.
-If you press on + Uploading Audio, you will have the option to Create New Site or Import Files.
-Both options will lead to the same outcome, but the order in which you input your site information or upload files will be switched.
+2. After logging in, you can start the upload process by either dragging documents to the right part of the screen, or pressing on + Importing Files.

 6. After the upload has started, each file will be queued until it is completed.
+You will see the total number of files in the progress bar.
+If you select Queued, you will find the number of files that are verified, the number of files that are completed and the number of files that are failed.
 You will be notified at the bottom of the screen when your files have completed uploading.
 Click on the link in the notification, or the green Arbimon button in the top right corner to navigate to Arbimon.
-Click on this will take you to your default personal project in Arbimon.
+Selecting this will take you to your default personal project in Arbimon.

-7. Uploads from the RFCx Uploader app are added to a new project called My personal project, which is viewed when either of the Arbimon links from step 6 are pressed.
+7. Uploads from the RFCx Uploader app are added to the project detected or to the selected one if not detected.
 Go to the Data tab at the top of the screen to see the uploaded files.

 9. Navigate to the destination project and click on Data -> Sites and you'll see the site (containing the recordings) that was migrated from your personal project.
 If you click on Recordings, you'll find your new audio files here as well.

-You are now ready to check out other articles in the Getting Set Up article collection!
+You are now ready to check out our articles on Arbimon in the Getting Set Up article collection!